Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Introduction and preliminary results

 where

-then we see have that $p(\lambda)$ has one positive root if $p(0)=D<0$ and (\ref{11}) readily follows.
-This finishes the proof of the proposition. \end{proof}
+then we see have that $p_k(\lambda)$ has one positive root if $p_k(0)=D_k<0$ from which the instability of $(\bar u,\bar v)$ implies (\ref{112}).
+This finishes the proof of this proposition. \end{proof}

-Of course the linear instability of spatially homogeneous solutions is insufficient to prove the existence of spatially inhomogeneous solutions.
-However, as we discussed above, the chemotaxis term has the effect of destabilizing spatially homogeneous steady states which become unstable if $\chi$ surpasses $\chi_0$.
-Then a stable spatially inhomogeneous steady state of (\ref{4}) may emerge through bifurcations.
-Clearly the emergence of spatially inhomogeneous solutions is due to the effect of large chemoattraction rate $\chi$, and we refer this as cross-diffusion-induced patterns in the sense of Turing's instability.
-Thus one of the main contributions of this paper is the detailed bifurcation analysis for system (\ref{4}) at $(\bar{u},\bar{v})$.
+The linear instability of spatially homogeneous solutions is insufficient to prove the existence of spatially inhomogeneous solutions.
+However as we have seen above, the chemotaxis term has the effect of destabilizing spatially homogeneous steady states which become unstable if $\chi$ surpasses $\chi_0$, then a stable spatially inhomogeneous steady state of (\ref{15}) may emerge through bifurcations.
+Clearly the emergence of spatially inhomogeneous solutions is due to the effect of large chemotaxis rate $\chi$, and we refer to this as cross-diffusion-induced patterns in the sense of Turing's instability.
+One of the main contributions of this paper is the detailed bifurcation analysis for system (\ref{15}) at $(\bar{u},\bar{v})$.